VictorOmboke/odin-sign-up-form/README.md

 This project comes from the Odin Project's Intermediate HTML and CSS Course which is apart of their Full Stack JavaScript curriculum.

-Background image used in this project is by Kunj Parekh on Unsplash.com.
+Background image used in this project is by Josh Withers on Unsplash.com.